Title: Jewish History: a Very Short Introduction

 “Prior to modern times, Jews typically acquired fluency in the tongues of their host societies, but they still felt a need to create their own encoded version of them, accessible only to other Jews.
 In most instances, they did so by transcribing the language not in vernacular script but in Hebrew letters, while at the same time adding Hebrew words to the linguistic mix” (xxv).

-This duality, constant motion along with some assimilation, but not full assimilation because of the dislike by the host society, forms the basis of the five chapters.
+This duality, constant motion along with some assimilation, but not full assimilation because of the dislike by the host society, forms the basis of the five chapters referred to above: “Names,” “Numbers,” “Cultures,” “Politics,” and “Perceptions.”
 A few examples should suffice, but the book is short enough that you could read it for yourself.
-This model of acculturation and dislike, especially with linguistic novelty thrown in, could easily adapt itself to a better understanding of the Book of Mormon — especially if you posit existing host societies receiving Lehi’s group, and a North-American locale for its events.
+This model of acculturation and dislike, especially with linguistic novelty thrown in, could easily adapt itself to a better understanding of the Book of Mormon — especially if you posit existing host societies receiving Lehis group, and a North-American locale for its events.

 In chapter 1, “Names,” while acknowledging the scant extra-Biblical evidence of the Exodus, Myers presents the first piece of external evidence so far uncovered: “the Merneptah stele, a stone inscription that describes, in verse, the triumph of an Egyptian king, Merneptah, over a number of groups in the land of Canaan.
 The final line relates: ‘Israel is laid waste, his seed is not'” (3-4).
-This inscription (discovered in 1896, according to *Wikipedia*) predates the kingship of Saul, and belongs to a period when Israel was, if anything, a loose federation of fractious tribes, as hinted in Joshua, Judges, and Ruth.
-This is the first name by which the Jews were known, and would be the primary name, despite the two kingdoms, until Cyrus the Persian “permitted the rebuilding of the Temple in 520 [BCE], a date that inaugurates the Second Temple period in Jewish history.
+This predates the kingship of Saul, and belongs to a period when Israel was, if anything, a loose federation of feuding tribes, as hinted in Joshua, Judges and Ruth.
+This is the first name by which the Jews were known, and would be the primary name, despite the two kingdoms, until Cyrus the Persian “permitted the rebuilding to the Temple in 520 [BCE], a date that inaugurates the Second Temple period in Jewish history.
 From this point forward, the group once known as Israelites may have been designated as ‘Jews,’ a term drawn from the Greek term ‘Ioudaios’ whose origins are in the Hebrew ‘yehudi'” (8).

 Note how carefully Myers qualifies the use of the name “Jews,” and its origin.
 By this time there were Jews living in Greek city-states, conducting trade and assimilating and, within a few hundred years, developing “a new form of devotion — prayer. … These sites where prayer was practiced were called ‘synagogues’ (Greek for assembly)” (8) — surely a prime example of adaptation, of acculturation.